-Zebrafish are ideally suited for the work of Majesky and his team at the Center for Tissue and Cell Sciences because of their extraordinary ability to regenerate damaged or defective tissue.
+Zebrafish are ideally suited for the work of Majesky and his team at the Center for Developmental Biology and Regenerative Medicine because of their extraordinary ability to regenerate damaged or defective tissue.
 For example, if part of a zebrafish’s heart is removed, it will grow back and be fully functional within weeks.
 And zebrafish embryos are transparent, which allows researchers to closely monitor their development.

 The zebrafish facility can hold 3,600 fish tanks, making it one of the largest such facilities on the West Coast and allowing many researchers to conduct studies at the same time.
 The facility is equipped so researchers can perform procedures without transporting the fish back and forth to their lab.